-Input was received from stakeholders during face-to-face meetings held in the spring along with surveys that were shared with all stakeholders.
-In June of 2024, the Leadership Team worked together to review last year's plan and the data (including Stakeholder surveys) for this year's plan.
-All Leadership Team members were involved in the evaluation of data (Annual State assessments, local screeners, local tests for mastery, and other pertinent data points).
+1. In developing this plan, briefly describe Input was received from stakeholders during face-to-face meetings held how the school sought advice from in the spring along with surveys that were shared with all stakeholders. individuals (teachers, staff, other school In June of 2024, the Leadership Team worked together to review last leaders, paraprofessionals, specialized year's plan and the data (including Stakeholder surveys) for this year's instructional support personnel, parents, plan.
+All Leadership Team members were involved in the evaluation of community partners, and other data (Annual State assessments, local screeners, local tests for stakeholders). mastery, and other pertinent data points).
 The plan will be brought back to the school for all faculty and staff to review and to share input.
 The plan will then be shared with school stakeholders for feedback.

 2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
 The Human Resources and Federal Programs Departments of the Richmond County School System collaborate to ensure that children enrolled in Title 1 schools are not served at disproportionately high rates by ineffective, out-of-field, or inexperienced instructors.
 We will look at the School Improvement Dashboard equity data, which includes data factors about teacher effectiveness, experience, and background provided at the district and school level.
 We concentrate on identifying disparities, assessing district and school systems and programs that may have contributed to these injustices, and then adopt strategies/activities to alleviate those inequities.
 Our district improvement plan, which will include an equity component and improvement goals, will address the observed gaps.
-In addition, we assist school leaders in the scheduling process by giving statistics to help them make the best scheduling decisions for student achievement.
+In addition school leaders receive assistance in the scheduling process by giving statistics to help us make the best scheduling decisions for student achievement.
 To recruit elite talent, we conduct various career fairs, offer a virtual fair, attend college and university fairs, and use technology avenues.
 We also operate our Grow Your Own initiative in collaboration with our local university's Teach Richmond program.
 Stipends are available in high-need areas.
 We also used a PQ ESSA automated software to offer certification information, out-of-field status, and teacher suggestions for specific courses.
-The department of communication assists schools with branding and provides professional development to school interview panels.
+The department of communication assists schools with branding and provides professional development to school interview panels. -- ---